Oregon Bottle Bill: Returned material process

 OBRC, a group of deposit initiating distributors administers the collection and transportation of deposit bearing containers.
 Containers that are recycled through curbside recycling are not counted towards redemption rate statistics and waste haulers do not receive the redemption value.
 The value of scrap materials sold is not included in the OBRC's operating budget.
 OBRC distributes the revenue from selling recyclable materials to distributors that form the cooperative membership.
 The disbursement amount to individual cooperative member is determined based on proportion of containers and materials returned that are attributed to each member.
 OBRC does not release these figures to OLCC, however the state auditor's report estimated the OBRC disbursed $19.08 million in 2018 and $17.05 million in 2019 to its beverage distributor members from selling scrap materials from returned containers and most of value comes from aluminum.
 The OBRC reports an annual volume of: 21.3 e6lb of aluminum, 13.4 e6lb of PET, and 104 e6lb of glass.
-In August 2019; State of California listed scrap values at $1064.19/ton for aluminum, $10.33/ton for PET, and -$1.93 for glass In 2017, OBRC's expenses were $34 million. $9 million of which was paid by distributors and $25 million was paid by the unredeemed deposit.
+In 2017, OBRC's expenses were $34 million. $9 million of which was paid by distributors and $25 million was paid by the unredeemed deposit.

 The green bags used for BottleDrop drop off is landfilled after the contents are processed.
 All glass bottles that are returned for redemption under the Oregon Bottle Bill are processed at Owens-Brockway plant located in the Cully neighborhood in Portland.
 This plant was fined $1 million by the Oregon DEQ for environmental violations in June 2021.